phetsims/rosetta/README.md

 ### Rosetta configuration on simian, figaro, and phet-server.

-All of the phet repos live on simian, figaro and phet-server under /data/share/phet/phet-repos.
-Rosetta lives in /data/share/phet/phet-repos/rosetta.
+Rosetta lives in /data/share/phet/rosetta.
+It is designed to work as a stand alone repo, and shouldn't need any other repos cloned as siblings

 Rosetta is run as user "phet-admin".
 It requires the certain fields filled out in phet-admin's HOME/.phet/build-local.json (see assertions in rosetta.js).
 These fields are already filled out, but they may need to modified or updated.